Introduction to succulent pests & diseases

 How to get rid of mealybugs on succulents

 They are hard to get rid of and come back again to haunt the succulents after some time.
-So, periodical checks up is necessary.
+So, periodic checks are necessary.
 Mealybugs leave a sweet water trail behind that attracts ants.
-So, one should be alert if many ants are crawling upon their succulent.
+So, one should be alert if many ants are crawling upon their succulents.
 Also, if your plants seem unhealthy, despite the fact they have the right watering and nutrition schedule, there is a reason to be watchful.

 What causes mealybugs on succulents